La voix du bon Dieu (song): Background and release

-The second version of "La voix du bon Dieu" was included on Dion's 1986 compilation Les chansons en or and her 2005 French greatest hits compilation On ne change pas.
-The third version was included on the 1997 compilation C'est pour vivre and the 2002 CD re-release of her first album in France, called Du soleil au cœur.
+The second version of the song was subsequently included on Dion's 1986 compilation Les chansons en or and her 2005 French greatest hits album On ne change pas.
+The third version appeared on the 1997 compilation C'est pour vivre and on the 2002 French CD reissue of her debut album, released under the title Du soleil au cœur.